AuraCatPerpinya/AuraCatPerpinya/README.md

 (Each time I'll try to approach things differently and learn from my mistakes though.)

 I have a little social battery and I might ignore your messages or take a lot of time to reply.
-I am just like that, I sometimes do not want to have a lot of social interactions.
+Or sometimes I just do not want social interactions.
-Please do not insist or it will make things even worse.
+Please do not insist.

 <!--
 **AuraCatPerpinya/AuraCatPerpinya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.